inderjot/gengo_api_docs/content/v2/job_statuses.md

 If no PUT request is made within 72hrs, we automatically move the status to "approved".

-The completed is available in the "reviewable" and "approved" status.
+The completed translation is available in the "reviewable" and "approved" status.